Quendale Water Mill and Visitor Attraction

 As an added attraction Zetland Amateur Radio Club will also be setting up a Radio Station in the Mill on this same weekend.
 Last year saw them contacting fellow enthusiasts from all over the world, as well as mills in various locations throughout the UK.
 See the Quendale Water Mill Facebook page for information on last year's event.

-It is now 23 years since the Braer tanker disaster.
+24 years have passed since the Braer tanker disaster.
 The Braer ran aground at Garthsness, Quendale, spilling her cargo of crude oil in very close proximity to the Quendale Mill, and there is information collated by the South Mainland History Group at the Mill regarding the event, which you can browse on your next visit to the Mill.